Top Controversies

 Frequently Asked Questions

-The Andhra Pradesh High Court ruled in 2012 that the BCCI had not followed the principles of natural justice — specifically that Azharuddin had not been given adequate opportunity to challenge the evidence against him.
-The court found the process procedurally deficient rather than declaring him innocent.
+The Andhra Pradesh High Court ruled that the BCCI's procedure in imposing the ban had violated principles of natural justice — specifically that Azharuddin had not been given adequate opportunity to test the evidence against him or to cross-examine witnesses.
+The court did not rule on whether the underlying match-fixing allegations were true.
+The ban was struck down on procedural grounds, leaving the substantive question unresolved.

 Related Incidents